Installation

 Activating the module

-By using the meter front buttons
+Activation using the meter front buttons

-By using the Elvaco OTC App
+Activation using the Elvaco OTC App

-Read module status via meter display
+Read the module status via the meter display

 In addition to the Elvaco OTC App, the status of the module can be read via the meter display.